DrDarkShadow/docs-repo/markdown/random_module_one.md

 The chosen color is: blue
 Error: items must not be empty
 ```
-(Note: The first line of the output is random and will be one of the items from the `options` list in each run.)
+*(Note: The actual color output will vary as it is chosen randomly from the list.)*

 ***
 ## FunctionDef shuffle_copy(items)